ShopCtrl-AG/ShopCtrlDocs/docs/User-Guide/02-ShopCtrl-Setup/03-Sales-Channel-Setup/Connectors/Amazon/Amazon-1P/setting-up-integration-with-amazon-1p/amazon-1p-setting-up-shopctrl-synchronization.md

 # Setting up Shop Synchronization in ShopCtrl

 Once you have enabled integration in your Amazon account, you can set up synchronization in ShopCtrl.
-It will consist of two steps.

 ## Before start: Configuring shop in ShopCtrl